martinthomson/tmi/draft-thomson-tmi.md

 ## Prefer Services to Intermediaries {#prefer-services}

-Protocols should prefer designs that do not involve additional participants, such as intermediaries.
+Where protocol functions can provided by a service or a means other than intermediation, the design should prefer that alternative.

 Designing protocols to use services rather than intermediaries ensures that responsibilities of protocol participants are clearly defined.
-Where functions can provided by means other than intermediation, the design should prefer that alternative.

-If there is a need for information, defining a means for querying a service for that information is preferable to adding an intermediary.
+If there is a need for information, defining a means for querying a service for that information is preferable to allowing an intermediary to add information during an exchange.
 Similarly, direct invocation of service to perform an action is better than involving that service as a participant in the protocol.

-Involving an entity as an intermediary can greatly increase the degree to which that entity becomes a dependency.
+Involving an intermediary in a protocol means depending on that intermediary for every aspect of protocol functioning.
 For example, it might be necessary to negotiate the use of new capabilities with all protocol participants, including the intermediary, even when the functions for which the intermediary was added are not affected.
 It is also more difficult to limit the extent to which a